adrianfaciu/adrianfaciu.dev/content/posts/2020-30-03---Typed-fake-REST-APIs.md

     yarn add json-server -D

 Usually, the server will use JSON files with our data.
-In our case, we’re gonna use TypeScript, because we want to add a bit of type safety to our fake API.
+In our case, we’re going to use TypeScript, because we want to add a bit of type safety to our fake API.
 Whenever our types change we want to know and make the appropriate changes in the fake data.

 Create a new file _server.ts_, inside a _src_ folder, and add this code to get it up and running: